 On such a large scale, the drone costs would rise exponentially.
 Cunningham believes that it is better to pursue the strategy to tackle CCD and aim to improve bee management.

-But don't despair yet!
-Researchers at Harvard influenced by biological bees created a robot bee which is a tenth of the size of drones, using developments in pop-up microelectromechanical (MEM) technology.
+But don't despair yet.
+Researchers at Harvard who were also influenced by bees created a robot bee that is a tenth of the size of drones, using developments in pop-up microelectromechanical (MEM) technology.

-The robots comprise of a brain, body, and colony.
-Sensors mimic the eyes of a smart AI which is the brain of the robot bee.
+The robots consist a brain, body, and colony.
+Sensors mimic the eyes of a smart AI, which is the brain of the robot bee.

 All these different robot bee developments, however, are in their prototype stage.
 They are not ready for the scale of pollination overtook by natural pollinators.